 The Pension Board is an autonomous executive body, established by the All-American Council, that supervises administration of The Orthodox Church in America Pension Plan, which is a retirement plan established and mandated by the Church for all eligible clergy and lay employees.
-The assets of the Pension b.
-Composition c.
+The assets of the Pension Plan constitute property held in trust for beneficiaries of the Pension Plan and are not assets of The Orthodox Church in America.

+- b.
+Composition - The Board consists of seven (7) members.
+The Holy Synod appoints one bishop to membership on the Pension Board; the All-American Council elects the remaining members. - ii.
+The Pension Board appoints one or more trustees from its membership. - c.
 Terms of Office

-Plan constitute property held in trust for beneficiaries of the Pension Plan and are not assets of The Orthodox Church in America.

-- i.
-The Board consists of seven (7) members.
-The Holy Synod appoints one bishop to membership on the Pension Board; the All-American Council elects the remaining members. - ii.
-The Pension Board appoints one or more trustees from its membership.